Drafting the Indictment

 For guidance on charging practice and the drafting of particular counts for specific offences you should refer to the relevant Legal Guidance for that offence.

-The sending procedure is set out in Part 9 CrimPR.
+The sending procedure is set out in Part 9 Criminal Procedure Rules.

 - Where the case involves unusual legal, procedural or factual complexity.

-An either-way/summary offence charged against an adult (s51(3) (b) and 51(11)) or youth (s51A(5) and 51A(9)) can be sent for trial if it appears to be related to an indictable or either way offence sent for trial.
+An either-way/summary offence charged against an adult (s51(3) (b) and 51(11) Crime and Disorder Act 1998) or youth (s51A(5) and 51A(9) Crime and Disorder Act 1998) can be sent for trial if it appears to be related to an indictable or either way offence sent for trial.
 A summary offence can only be sent if it is punishable with imprisonment or disqualification from driving.